mkraska/stack-web/website_files/CaseStudies/2025/Mechlib.md

 Based on user requests, the object library can be extended by symbols beyond mechanics, e.g. electronic circuitry.

+Whenever implementing a feature in a STACK question requires more than a couple of thoughts and is to be used in more than a single question, then it is a candidate for inclusion in Meclib.

 ## Reference

 Kraska, Martin, & Schulz, Dennis.
 (2021).
 Automatic assessment of free body diagrams using STACK.
 Presented at the International Meeting of the STACK Community 2021, Zenodo. http://doi.org/10.5281/zenodo.4916138